-As you probably know, pollinators like bees are responsible for pollination in plants, and therefore super important to have in your vegetable garden.
+As you probably know, pollinators like bees are responsible for pollination in plants, and therefore super important for growing vegetables.

 But if you’re wondering “how do I attract bees to my vegetable garden?”
 Let me tell you a little story that really drove this point home for me…